 In most cases, this isn’t a big problem, but it can be a useful pointer that you don’t have an XML sitemap, you’ve not yet submitted it to Google Search Console, or that important pages are missing from your XML sitemap.

 If most part of the URLs on your website is under this category, then it is possible that Google is crawling and indexing the posts through the internal links on your website and not through the sitemap.
 As long as the posts/pages are getting crawled and indexed, there’s nothing to be worried about.

 But if you wish to identify the exact reason why your URLs are listed here, then it could be one of the below-listed reasons.

-Why Do You Get “Indexed, Not Submitted in Sitemap” Error?
+Why Do You Get “Indexed, Not Submitted in Sitemap” Status?

-If you are adding a Custom Canonical to your page then it’s likely you will come across this error.
-By changing your canonical URL you can get your page indexed and submitted in Sitemap.
+If you are adding a Custom Canonical to your page, then it’s likely you will come across this status.
+By changing your canonical URL, you can get your page indexed and submitted in Sitemap.

-If the Sitemap is being cached then you need to exclude Sitemaps from caching.
-You can go through our tutorial on how to exclude Sitemaps from caching and exclude the caches.
+If the Sitemap is being cached, then you need to exclude Sitemaps from caching.
+You can also go through our tutorial on how to exclude Sitemaps from caching.

 sitemap_index.xml and need to ensure that all the inner sitemaps like post-sitemap.xml etc. are showing up in your Google Search Console while clicking on